Sigma Gamma Rho: Philanthropy

-Annual Youth Symposium

-Held simultaneously, on the second Saturday of March by Alumnae Chapters across the nation, our Youth Symposium serves as a unifying effort during Sigma Week.
-The Symposium (supported by undergraduate chapters and affiliates) is designed to highlight some of the prevalent concerns that negatively impact our youth (drugs, teen violence, abuse, low self-esteem, suicide, teen pregnancy, human trafficking, etc.).

-National Education Fund, Inc. (NEF)

 The Sigma Gamma Rho Sorority National Education Fund, Inc. (NEF) provides access to scholarships, leadership development, and educational enrichment opportunities for students from all backgrounds.
 NEF seeks to remove barriers to academic achievement and open doors to future success.
 Its mission is twofold: to offer financial assistance to students with demonstrated need and to conduct educational programs that enhance quality of life through workshops, symposiums, and public forums.

-Sigma Public Education and Research Foundation (SPEAR)

-SPEAR is committed to promoting social, civic, cultural, economic, and educational progress for underserved communities.
+SPEAR seeks to promote social, civic, cultural, economic, and educational progress for underserved communities.
 It supports public education and social science research aimed at reducing poverty and improving the lives of minorities, women, and children.
 SPEAR also provides fiscal sponsorship, enabling local chapters and community-based organizations to secure resources and implement service and advocacy programs effectively.

-G.O.L.D.E.N.
-Charitable Foundation

 The G.O.L.D.E.N.
-Charitable Foundation mobilizes members, affiliates, families, and local communities to engage in public service—the foundation of Sigma Gamma Rho since its establishment in 1922.
-Initially launched in connection with the Sorority’s Centennial Celebration, G.O.L.D.E.N. continues to expand the organization's legacy by supporting programs that uplift women, children, and families in underserved areas.
+Charitable Foundation mobilizes members, affiliates, families, and local communities to engage in public service, which has been an important facet of the organization since its establishment.